 How did the occupational structure of the Egyptian active labor force evolve in 1848-1996?
 Did the occupational shifts that Egypt witnessed over the period reflect the policy changes that are documented in the historical literature?
 In order to simplify the exposition, I classify the occupational categories in the Egyptian censuses into primary, secondary, and tertiary sectors.
 The specific industries that lie within each sector are defined by the data limitations in each census report, and are in order to ensure internal consistency between the censuses.
-In particular, the primary sector includes agriculture, animal breeding, fishing, and hunting, the secondary sector includes mining, manufacturing, and construction, while the tertiary sector includes transportation, commerce, and services.
+In particular, the primary sector includes agriculture, animal breeding, fishing, and hunting, the secondary sector includes mining, manufacturing, and construction, while the tertiary sector includes transportation, commerce, and services.3

 Figures III and IV depict the evolution of the occupational structure across the three sectors for the active males and female populations (i.e. those with stated occupations) in 1848-1996.
 For males, the share of the primary sector out of the active male labor force is generally stable, albeit with a few fluctuations, lying with the range of 59 to 68 percent of the active male labor force in 1848-1960.
 There is one exception, however, that is worth mentioning: The share of the primary sector is remarkably lower in 1868 at 46 percent.
 This, however, seems to stem from a statistical problem rather than from a real drop in the share of agriculture.
 In particular, the 1868 census was not a complete census: Most of the rural provinces in the Nile Delta are totally missing, besides about half of the rural provinces in the Nile Valley.
 The decline in the share of rural provinces in the census, besides a large missing occupational title problem for about 30 percent in the enumerated rural provinces, may explain the artificial decline in the share of the primary sector out of the active male labor force in 1868.
-Interestingly, the share of the primary sector out of the active male labor force in the share of the primary sector out of the active male labor force in 1868.
-Interestingly, the share of the primary sector out of the active male labor force in 1868.
+Interestingly, the share of the primary sector out of the active male labor force did not start to decline until after 1960.
+It dropped from 59 percent in 1960 to 50 percent in 1976, and then continued its gradual decline to 44 percent in 1986, and further to 34 percent in 1996, i.e. about half of its initial share in 1960.

-&lt;sup>3 In principle, mining is usually classified within the primary sector.
+3 In principle, mining is usually classified within the primary sector.
 However, in the 1927 census, mining is not separated from manufacturing and so I chose to classify mining under the secondary sector in order to ensure internal consistency.

-&lt;sup>4 I partially correct for this problem by increasing the relative weights of the surviving rural provinces.
+4 I partially correct for this problem by increasing the relative weights of the surviving rural provinces.